When to Repair vs. Replace: Industrial Pump Decision Guide

 Mistake #6: Not Considering Modern Efficiency Improvements

-New pumps incorporate efficiency improvements that older equipment can't match.
+New submersible pumps and dewatering equipment incorporate efficiency improvements that older equipment can't match.
 The energy cost difference can justify replacement within 3-5 years in continuous-duty applications.

 Planning for Future Repair vs. Replace Decisions

-The best time to avoid a crisis repair vs. replace decision is before you need it:
+The best time to avoid a crisis repair vs. replace decision is before you need it.
+Implement these proactive strategies:

 Establish Preventive Maintenance Programs